At public universities

 - A security deposit generally equivalent to one month’s rent is required.

 - Students must have a co-signer or guarantor living in France.
-If you do not have a guarantor, you will be required to pay a year’s rent (or the duration of your stay) in advance.
+If you do not have a guarantor, you can apply to the caution locative étudiante (Clé), a government initiative designed to help students without guarantors obtain housing.

-- If you make your rental arrangements before arriving in France, you will likely be asked to pay a security deposit equal to two month’s rent, which can be forfeited if you choose against taking up the room after arriving in France.
+- If you make your rental arrangements before arriving in France, you will likely be asked to pay a deposit, which you may have to forfeit if you decide not to take up the housing offer.

-- International students are eligible to apply for housing assistance.
+- International students are eligible to apply for financial assistance for housing.